tikv/website/content/docs/5.1/deploy/install/verify.md

 3. Try the `put` and `get` operations

-    To connect the TiKV cluster and use the `put` and `get` RawKV API, put the below script to the file `verify_tikv.java`.
+    To connect the TiKV cluster and use the `put` and `get` RawKV API, save the following script to the file `verify_tikv.java`.

     ```java